 2. Not all health insurance is the same.

-We were grateful to have been paying for good healthcare when Bethany found out she had cancer.
-But healthcare is very expensive.
-Make sure you aren’t paying for too much or too little coverage considering your age, prior health, dependents, etc.
+We are grateful to have good healthcare, but it can be very expensive.
+So, make sure you aren’t paying for too much or too little coverage considering your age, prior health, dependents, etc.

 The Bureau of Labor Statistics reports that consumer spending rose 2.4% but healthcare costs rose higher at 6.2% in 2016 alone – that’s a big jump!
 Forbes reports annual healthcare cost for a family of 4 is now $25,826!
-In fact, our monthly health care insurance payments are inching up to the amount of a mortgage payment.
-That’s painful beyond the medical condition.
+In fact, some say that their monthly health care insurance payments are inching up to the amount of a mortgage payment!
+That’s painful beyond a medical condition.

 We all have to sharpen our pencils to figure out how to cover that rising expense.